ifdattic/ifdattic.github.io/source/_posts/2014-09-19-how-to-deploy-symfony-application-to-aws-elasticbeanstalk.markdown

 ## Update on 2014-11-08 <a name="update-20141108"></a>

 Thanks to the tip from Nicolae Darie the `update-cache.sh` script was improved to replace all occurrences of `ondeck` in [cache files](#update-cache-files).

+## Update on 2014-12-07 <a name="update-20141207"></a>

+Thanks to the tip from Sergio Marchesini the [Update Cache Files](#update-cache-files) section is not needed anymore if you're using at least Symfony 2.6.1.

 ## Prerequisites <a name="prerequisites"></a>